RP

 Watch for

-Move on when this stage matches the instruction: stir together the sour cream and minced chipotle in adobo to make the crema.
+Move on after this instruction is complete: stir together the sour cream and minced chipotle in adobo to make the crema.

 Cook phase 1